Aveanna Healthcare (NASDAQ:AVAH) Price Target Cut to $9.50 by Analysts at Credit Suisse Group

-Aveanna Healthcare (NASDAQ:AVAH – Get Rating) had its target price decreased by Credit Suisse Group from $12.00 to $9.50 in a research note issued to investors on Wednesday, MarketBeat reports.
-Credit Suisse Group currently has an outperform rating on the stock.
+Aveanna Healthcare (NASDAQ:AVAH – Get Rating) had its target price lowered by Credit Suisse Group from $12.00 to $9.50 in a report issued on Wednesday, MarketBeat reports.
+The brokerage currently has an outperform rating on the stock.

-A number of other research firms also recently weighed in on AVAH.
-Stephens decreased their price objective on Aveanna Healthcare from $11.50 to $7.00 and set an overweight rating on the stock in a report on Wednesday.
-Zacks Investment Research upgraded shares of Aveanna Healthcare from a sell rating to a hold rating in a research note on Friday, March 25th.
-Bank of America cut shares of Aveanna Healthcare from a buy rating to a neutral rating and cut their target price for the company from $10.00 to $5.50 in a research note on Tuesday, March 29th.
-Deutsche Bank Aktiengesellschaft cut their target price on shares of Aveanna Healthcare from $12.50 to $6.00 and set a buy rating for the company in a research note on Wednesday.
-Finally, Barclays cut their target price on shares of Aveanna Healthcare from $16.00 to $7.00 and set an overweight rating for the company in a research note on Wednesday.
-Three investment analysts have rated the stock with a hold rating, eight have issued a buy rating and one has given a strong buy rating to the company’s stock.
-According to data from MarketBeat, the stock currently has a consensus rating of Buy and a consensus target price of $8.90.
+Other equities research analysts also recently issued reports about the company.
+Bank of America downgraded Aveanna Healthcare from a buy rating to a neutral rating and decreased their target price for the stock from $10.00 to $5.50 in a research report on Tuesday, March 29th.
+Deutsche Bank Aktiengesellschaft decreased their target price on Aveanna Healthcare from $12.50 to $6.00 and set a buy rating on the stock in a research report on Wednesday.
+Barclays decreased their price objective on Aveanna Healthcare from $16.00 to $7.00 and set an overweight rating on the stock in a report on Wednesday.
+Zacks Investment Research raised Aveanna Healthcare from a sell rating to a hold rating in a report on Friday, March 25th.
+Finally, Stephens decreased their price objective on Aveanna Healthcare from $11.50 to $7.00 and set an overweight rating on the stock in a report on Wednesday.
+Three investment analysts have rated the stock with a hold rating, eight have issued a buy rating and one has assigned a strong buy rating to the company.
+According to MarketBeat.com, the stock currently has a consensus rating of Buy and an average target price of $8.90.

-Several institutional investors have recently modified their holdings of the business.
-Vaughan Nelson Investment Management L.P. grew its holdings in shares of Aveanna Healthcare by 67.5% in the 3rd quarter.
-Vaughan Nelson Investment Management L.P. now owns 4,335,333 shares of the company’s stock valued at $34,768,000 after buying an additional 1,746,788 shares during the period.
-Nut Tree Capital Management LP grew its holdings in shares of Aveanna Healthcare by 40.2% in the 4th quarter.
-Nut Tree Capital Management LP now owns 5,435,479 shares of the company’s stock valued at $40,223,000 after buying an additional 1,557,591 shares during the period.
-Principal Financial Group Inc. grew its holdings in shares of Aveanna Healthcare by 82.2% in the 4th quarter.
-Principal Financial Group Inc. now owns 2,325,176 shares of the company’s stock valued at $17,207,000 after buying an additional 1,048,779 shares during the period.
-Westwood Holdings Group Inc. grew its holdings in shares of Aveanna Healthcare by 24.9% in the 4th quarter.
-Westwood Holdings Group Inc. now owns 4,163,789 shares of the company’s stock valued at $30,812,000 after buying an additional 829,270 shares during the period.
-Finally, BlackRock Inc. grew its holdings in shares of Aveanna Healthcare by 14.9% in the 4th quarter.
-BlackRock Inc. now owns 3,017,600 shares of the company’s stock valued at $22,330,000 after buying an additional 391,425 shares during the period.
+Large investors have recently bought and sold shares of the company.
+Citigroup Inc. raised its position in Aveanna Healthcare by 147.8% in the 3rd quarter.
+Citigroup Inc. now owns 4,550 shares of the company’s stock worth $36,000 after purchasing an additional 2,714 shares during the last quarter.
+Arizona State Retirement System bought a new position in Aveanna Healthcare in the 4th quarter worth approximately $92,000.
+Dynamic Technology Lab Private Ltd bought a new position in Aveanna Healthcare in the 3rd quarter worth approximately $95,000.
+Metropolitan Life Insurance Co NY raised its position in Aveanna Healthcare by 73.2% in the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 13,327 shares of the company’s stock worth $99,000 after purchasing an additional 5,632 shares during the last quarter.
+Finally, Legal & General Group Plc raised its position in Aveanna Healthcare by 221.7% in the 4th quarter.
+Legal & General Group Plc now owns 15,386 shares of the company’s stock worth $114,000 after purchasing an additional 10,604 shares during the last quarter.
 Institutional investors own 67.39% of the company’s stock.

 Aveanna Healthcare Holdings Inc, a diversified home care platform company, provides private duty nursing (PDN), adult home health and hospice, home-based pediatric therapy, and enteral nutrition services in the United States.
 Its patient- centered care delivery platform allows patients to remain in their homes and minimizes the overutilization of high-cost care settings, such as hospitals.